ashishsv029/megha-sandesham/README.md

 2. Socket.IO
 3. Prisma ORM

+# Running Server Locally
+1. npm start (it invokes ts compiler and generates build and copies config.yml into dist folder and executes the node app.js command (can be replaced with pm2 in future) )

 # Running Tests
 1. npm run test - for running unit tests & code coverage report generation